strands-agents/agent-builder/README.md

 # Install
 pipx install strands-agents-builder

-# Run interactive mode
+# Run interactive mode for agent development
 strands

-# One-off query
-strands "What's the capital of France?"
+# Build a custom tool and use it immediately
+strands "Create a tool named sentiment_analyzer that analyzes text sentiment and test it with some examples"

-# Pipe content
+# Pipe content to build an agent based on specifications
-cat document.txt | strands "Summarize this"
+cat agent-spec.txt | strands "Build a specialized agent based on these specifications"

-# Use with knowledge base
+# Use with knowledge base to extend existing tools
-strands --kb YOUR_KB_ID "Tell me about our project"
+strands --kb YOUR_KB_ID "Load my previous calculator tool and enhance it with scientific functions"
 ```

 ## Features

+- 🏗️ Create and test custom tools with instant hot-reloading
+- 🤖 Build specialized agents with focused capabilities
+- 🔄 Extend existing tools and enhance their functionality
 - 💬 Interactive command-line interface with rich output
-- 🔍 One-off queries via arguments or pipes
 - 🛠️ Powerful integrated tools (12+ tools including shell, editor, HTTP, Python)
-- 🧠 Knowledge base integration for memory and context
+- 🧠 Knowledge base integration for persisting and loading tools
-- 🎮 Customizable system prompt
+- 🎮 Customizable system prompt for specialized agents
 - 🪄 Nested agent capabilities with tool delegation
 - 🔧 Dynamic tool loading for extending functionality
 - 🖥️ Environment variable management and customization